Spanish missions in California

 By 1810, Spain's king had been imprisoned by the French, and financing for military payroll and missions in California ceased.
 In 1821, Mexico achieved independence from Spain, yet did not send a governor to California until 1824.
 The missions maintained authority over indigenous peoples and land holdings until the 1830s.
 At the peak of their influence in 1832, the coastal mission system controlled approximately one-sixth of Alta California.
 The First Mexican Republic secularized the missions with the Mexican Secularization Act of 1833, which emancipated indigenous peoples from the missions.
 The missions were closed down, their priests mostly returned to Mexico.
 The churches ended religious services and fell into disrepair.
 The farmlands were seized and were largely given to settlers and soldiers, along with a minority of indigenous people.

+In 1840 the Church erected the new Roman Catholic Diocese of California.

 The surviving mission buildings are the state of California's oldest structures and most-visited historic monuments, many of which were restored after falling into near disrepair in the early 20th century.
 They have become a symbol of California, appearing in many movies and television shows, and are an inspiration for Mission Revival architecture.
 Concerns have been raised by historians and Indigenous peoples of California about the way the mission period in California is taught in educational institutions and memorialized.
 The oldest European settlements of California were formed around or near Spanish missions, including the four largest: Los Angeles, San Diego, San Jose, and San Francisco.
 Santa Barbara, and Santa Cruz were also formed near missions, and the historical imprint reached as far north as Sonoma in what became the wine country.